behu-kea/ITA24-2-sem/applikationsudvikling/12-testing.md

 To create a test write the `@Test` annotation before a function.
 This function will now be part of your tests.

 First we have to specify what content we are testing.
-We can test the full application, but we can alos just test a `@Composable`.
+We can test the full application, but we can also just test a `@Composable`.

 ```kotlin
 rule.setContent { AppNavigation(notesViewModel); }